Panthers top Penguins 4-1 for rare win in Pittsburgh

+PITTSBURGH (AP) — Joel Quenneville insisted when he agreed to coach the Florida Panthers last spring the perpetually struggling club was close to figuring it out.

+Following a sluggish start, it looks as if Quenneville might be right.

-PITTSBURGH (AP) — Mike Hoffman had a goal and an assist, rookie Chris Driedger stopped 31 shots and the Florida Panthers ended an eight-game losing streak on Pittsburgh ice with a 4-1 victory over the Penguins on Sunday night.
+Mike Hoffman had a goal and an assist, rookie Chris Driedger stopped 31 shots and the Panthers ended an eight-game losing streak on Pittsburgh ice with a 4-1 victory over the Penguins on Sunday night.

+“It was good that we played a full 60 minutes,” said center Vincent Trochek, who set up Brett Connolly’s goal late midway through the first period that gave the Panthers a lead they would never relinquish.
+“It’s been an issue of ours, closing out games in the third period, coming out a little bit flat when we have a lead.
+Tonight, we came out in the third and played just as well as we did in the first and second.”

-Brett Connolly scored his 16th of the season for the Panthers, Frank Vatrano had his ninth and Evgenii Dadonov added an empty-netter for his 18th.
+Frank Vatrano had his ninth and Evgenii Dadonov added an empty-netter for his 18th.
 Florida bounced back from a loss to Buffalo on Saturday by winning in Pittsburgh for the first time since Jan.
 20, 2014.

+Driedger, who played well in relief after replacing Sergei Bobrovsky was pulled against the Sabres, didn’t hesitate when asked if the victory felt like the most important of the season.

+“Yeah, honestly,” Driedger said.
+“The guys did a great job.
+I think, the last game, we weren’t happy with the loss there.
+Kind of rallied and try to do little things a little bit better.”

 Jared McCann scored his 11th for Pittsburgh.
 Tristan Jarry finished with 31 saves, but the Penguins looked out of gas at times while playing for the third time in four nights.